 In September, ATHENA WIN hosted it Girls' Night Out Meet-Up event at the Lansing Shuffle!
 It was a great afternoon of socializing and networking with the ATHENA WIN Board and members.
-Join ATHENA WIN for their next Girls' Night Out events on Nov.
-9 and on Dec.
+Join ATHENA WIN for their next Girls' Night Out event on Dec.
 13!